z0al/dotfiles/README.md

 # Dotfiles

 My personal Ubuntu/Debian configurations for zsh, nvm, terminals and more.
-It also provides a script to automate the installation of software I commonly use.
+It also provides a script to automate the installation of software/packages I commonly use.

 ## Features